EmmanAbad/LABORATORY-PLACEHOLDER/README.md

 **INTRODUCTION**
 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;Analyzes the fundamentals of digitizing analog voltages by sampling, quantizing, and converting them into an 8-bit serial binary stream.
+&nbsp;&nbsp;&nbsp;&nbsp;* Analyzes the fundamentals of digitizing analog voltages by sampling, quantizing, and converting them into an 8-bit serial binary stream.
 </p>

 **EXPLANATION**
 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;Each analog sample is compared to 256 quantization levels.
+&nbsp;&nbsp;&nbsp;&nbsp;* Each analog sample is compared to 256 quantization levels.
 The encoder assigns the closest binary number to that voltage.
 This lab highlights "quantization error"—the loss of detail that occurs when a signal is rounded to the nearest digital level.
 </p>

 ---